zhill/enterprise-docs/content/docs/installation/helm/gke/_index.md

 To make the necessary configurations to the Helm chart, create a custom `anchore_values.yaml` file and reference it during installation.
 There are many options for configuration with Anchore, this document is intended to cover the minimum required changes to successfully install Anchore Enterprise on Google Kubernetes Engine.

-**Note:** For this installation, a GKE ingress controller will be used You can read more about Kubernetes Ingress with a GKE Ingress Controller [here](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress)
+**Note:** For this installation, a GKE ingress controller will be used.
+You can read more about Kubernetes Ingress with a GKE Ingress Controller [here](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress)

 ### Configurations